hassansamatar/FolkeRegister/README.md

-refer to: Folkeregister requirement specification.pdf in the src folder.
+Refer to: Folkeregister requirement specification.pdf in the src folder.